Brian Merriman: Legacy in County Clare

 Cumann Merriman was founded in 1967 to promote the poet's work.
 They run an annual Merriman Summer School in County Clare each August.
+John Ardagh, who visited the annual Merriman festival in the region during the 1990s, described the event as, "very merry."

 In 2005, the Clare County Library released a CD recording of a local seanchaí reciting Cúirt an Mheán Óiche in the traditional oral manner.
 Although it has not been made available for purchase, Cumann Merriman has posted excerpts on their website.
 For added contrast, the same passages are also reproduced from a modern dramatic reading of the poem.

 At the end of a 1993 lecture on Merriman's life and work, Seamus Heaney declared, "Perhaps I can convey the ongoing reality of the poem's life more simply by recollecting a Saturday evening last August when I had the privilege of unveiling a memorial to Brian Merriman on the shore of Lough Graney in Co.
 Clare, where the opening scene of 'The Midnight Court' is set.
 The memorial is a large stone quarried from a hill overlooking the lake, and the opening lines are carved on it in Irish.
 The people who attended the ceremony were almost all from the local district, and were eager to point out the exact corner of the nearby field where the poet had run his hedge school, and the spot on the lough shore where he had fallen asleep and had his vision.
 This was, and is, the first circle where Merriman's poem flourished and continues to flourish.
 Later that evening, for example, in a marquee a couple of miles down the road, we attended a performance by the Druid Theatre Company from Galway in which the poem was given a dramatic presentation with all the boost and blast-off that song and music and topical allusion could provide.
 Again, hundreds of local people were in the tent, shouting and taking sides like a football crowd, as the old man and the young woman battled it out and the president of the court gave her judgement.
 The psychosexual demons were no longer at bay but rampant and fully recognised, so that the audience, at the end of the performance, came away from the experience every bit as accused and absolved as the poet himself at the end of his poem.
 The 'profane perfection of mankind' was going ahead and civilisation was being kept on course; in a ceremony that was entirely convincing and contemporary, Orpheus has been remembered in Ireland."